 make healthy choices and be alcohol, tobacco and drug-free.

 I have a purpose.

 Cathey (r) with daughter Catherine and grandson Bodie

-Cathey Brown, M.Ed. and former school teacher and counselor, is the Founder and CEO of Rainbow Days, Inc. And as such, she has always had a passion for helping children strive to reach their potential.
+Cathey Brown, M.Ed. and former school teacher and counselor, is the Founder of Rainbow Days, Inc. And as such, she has always had a passion for helping children strive to reach their potential.
 She started Rainbow Days, Inc. in 1982 with the hope of teaching young children of alcoholics valuable life skills.
 “I consider the work I do with Rainbow Days to be my calling and one of the main reasons God put me on earth.
-I feel very blessed to do something that I enjoy, that utilizes my strengths and helps make a difference in the lives of children,” says Cathey.
+I feel very blessed to do something that I enjoy, that utilizes my strengths and helps make a difference in the lives of children,” Cathey says.

-Cathey, a Dallas native, is married to Wade, one of Rainbow Days first and most faithful supporters.
-Their daughter Catherine lives in Utah with her husband Todd and son Bodie.
+Cathey, a Dallas native, is married to Wade, one of Rainbow Days’ first and most faithful supporters.
+Their daughter, Catherine, lives in Utah with her husband, Todd, and son, Bodie.

 Click here for a list and descriptions of Cathey Brown’s workshops